8 Foods That Lower Blood Sugar And Why It's Important

 Blood sugars are important for the body, but when they get too high they can do a number on our overall health.

-Whether your blood sugar levels are high now or if you want to prevent high blood sugar issues down the road, we have listed eight foods that are great for lowering and supporting healthy blood sugar levels.
+Whether your blood sugar levels are high now or if you want to prevent high blood sugar issues down the road, we here are eight foods that are great for lowering and supporting healthy blood sugar levels:

 Why Is Balanced Blood Sugar Important?

 Blood sugar, or glucose, is the main source of energy for your body.
 Glucose comes from the foods you eat.
 Once your food is broken down in the stomach, the sugars and starches are turned into glucose, where it is absorbed into the bloodstream.
 Your blood carries the glucose to all of your cells to give them energy.

 When your blood sugar levels are balanced, your body is able to work as it should.
 Your moods will be more balanced, and you may have more energy.

 When it is out of balance for extended lengths of time, you may be diagnosed with diabetes.
 If you do not manage your diabetes properly, it may put you at risk for heart disease, high blood pressure, stroke, kidney disease, vision problems, slow healing wounds, and nerve damage.

 How Do I Know If I Have High or Low Blood Sugar?

 Your body naturally balances blood sugar levels with a hormone called insulin.
 The pancreas makes insulin when the glucose levels rise in the blood, and insulin essentially moves the glucose into cells to be used for fuel.